pocky/Address/README.md

 echo $country->getName(); // return (string) France
 ```

-It is possible to create a Country object with two static methods.
+It is possible to create a Country object with two static functions.

 ```php
 $country = Address\Country::buildFromISOCode("FR");